teamniteo/handbook/2_Operations/work-process.md

 ## Schedule

-* Every **Monday and Thursday** morning we hold a daily standup meeting:
+* Every **Monday and Thursday** morning we hold a standup meeting:
    * 10:00 CE(S)T for the whole company in the Niteo Zoom room
    * followed immediately by separate standups for WooCart, Easy Blog Networks and Kafkai, in their own Zoom rooms

-We're straying away from daily standups since there is visible increase in productivity when we started implementing no-standup days.
-Regular Zoom meetings are still happening amongst Niteans when and where needed.
+* Every other **Tuesday and Wednesday** morning we have [Scrum meetings](https://github.com/niteoweb/handbook/blob/master/2_Operations/scrum.md):
+   * Retrospective on Tuesday, Planning on Wednesday
+   * 10:00 CE(S)T for the whole company in the Niteo Zoom room
+   * followed immediately by separate standups for WooCart, Easy Blog Networks and Kafkai, in their own Zoom rooms

-Niteans are also encouraged to take Fridays off for a long weekend.
+Niteans are encouraged to take Fridays off for a long weekend.
 Same as any other vacation off, make sure that your backup Nitean is available to handle any potential issues (see [Vacation policy](https://github.com/niteoweb/handbook/blob/master/5_People/benefits.md#vacation)).

 * Every weekday Niteans should check their [GitHub notifications](https://github.com/notifications) so that they don't miss things that involve them.

-* We have bi-weekly Sprint Planning and Restrospective.
-See our [Scrum process](https://github.com/niteoweb/handbook/blob/master/2_Operations/scrum.md).

 Sprint meetings replace the daily standup on these days: